Will Trump kill the Trump rally?

 After a weekend of confusion and protests over the Trump travel ban, the Dow dropped more than 200 points on Monday.

 It's not a panic, but still leaves the markets on track for their worst day since Trump's victory.
+The VIX (VIX), a gauge of market volatility, spiked by 17% -- the biggest increase in four months.

 "There is a palpable new feeling out there that this administration is not going to be linearly ideal for markets," Michael Block, chief market strategist at Rhino Trading, wrote in a note.